-LCRA ELS will serve as the primary lab for Nitrate Plus Nitrite analysis, and as a backup for all other parameters in their A7 table in the event that the primary lab is unable to perform the required analysis.
-Samples that will be sent to LCRA ELS for analysis will first be received by ANRA.
-ANRA staff will accept, log-in, and label the samples.
-Samples are packed on ice in a cooler to maintain a temperature between freezing and 6°C. The cooler is sealed containing the samples and appropriate COC forms, then a pickup is scheduled with FedEx, UPS, or other appropriate shipping service/courier.
-The sealed cooler is relinquished to LCRA ELS, the sample custodian verifies the condition of the samples and logs them into the LIMS.
+LCRA ELS will serve as a backup for all parameters in their A7 table in the event that the primary lab is unable to perform the required analysis.
+The sample custodian relinquishes samples to LCRA ELS for analysis, after first receiving, documenting, logging in, and labeling the sample containers.
+The sample custodian packs the samples on ice in a cooler to maintain a temperature between freezing and 6°C, seals the cooler containing the samples and appropriate COC forms, and then schedules a pickup with FedEx, UPS, or other appropriate shipping service/courier.
+ANRA relinquishes the sealed cooler to the courier, who receives it, transports it to LCRA ELS, and relinquishes it.
+LCRA ELS verifies the condition of the samples, receives the samples, and logs them into the Angelina & Neches River Authority QAPP Page 26 Last revised on July 26, 2021

+LIMS.